NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 3. Insulate the garage door.

 Often manufactured from thin metal, garage doors are notoriously cold in winter.
 In fact, if you live in a northern climate, it’s not unusual to find frost clinging to the inside of a metal garage door.
-Insulating the door will help keep the cold outside air from transferring indoors and cooling the workshop.
+Insulating the garage door will help keep the cold outside air from transferring indoors and cooling the workshop.
 An insulated garage door can make the space an average of 10 to 12 degrees warmer in winter, even before you crank up any heaters.
 And the process isn’t so intimidating for do-it-yourselfers, thanks to kits like Reach Barrier’s Garage Door Insulation Kit, which contain all of the necessary supplies.
-When selecting the a garage door insulation kit, be sure to measure your doors carefully.
+When selecting a garage door insulation kit, be sure to measure your doors carefully.
 While the Reach Barrier kit will insulate one standard garage door, garages with oversize doors (or two or more doors) will require additional kits.

 Investing in insulation and heaters will help you keep your garage comfortable in the winter, but you should also seal any gaps that let cold drafts blow through.
 To get started, take a walk around your garage, focusing on these three most likely sources of drafts.

-- The bottom of the door: If your garage door is more than a couple of years old, it’s also a good idea to replace the seal, or garage door threshold, where the door meets the floor.
-This seal is designed to block drafts but can become brittle and cracked overtime, and start to let the cold air in.
+• The bottom of the door: If your garage door is more than a couple of years old, it’s also a good idea to replace the seal, or garage door threshold, where the door meets the floor.
+This seal is designed to block drafts but can become brittle and cracked over time, and start to let the cold air in.
 Gaskets are available in various sizes to fit different size doors.
 Measure the width of your door carefully before you choose a replacement such as DGSL’s Bottom Rubber Weather Stripping Kit.

 If you enjoy working on your car in your garage, you probably dread having to lie on a frigid concrete floor while changing oil or making repairs.
-One great way to remedy this problem is to install a radiant floor heating system.
-Unfortunately, this is a viable solution only for those who are building a new garage or planning to tear out and replace an existing garage floor.
-Radiant floor heating is installed before the concrete is poured.
-First, a reflective liner is installed over fill sand in the bottom of the excavated area, then flexible piping is positioned in loops over the liner.
-Finally, the concrete is poured.
-The radiant heating system is connected to the boiler, which circulates hot water through the pipes, radiating heat to the floor and the objects above.
+One effective way to remedy this problem is to install a radiant floor heating system.
+Unfortunately, this is a viable solution only for those who are building a new garage or are planning to tear out and replace an existing garage floor.
+Radiant floor heating is installed before the concrete floor is poured.
+The installation process is roughly as follows:

-If you spend a lot of time in your garage and are thinking of renovating it, a radiant floor heating system may be right for you.
-Keep in mind, though, that this isn’t a DIY project.
+If you spend a lot of time in your garage and are thinking of renovating it, this solution may be right for you.
+It’s not a DIY project.
 You’ll need to hire a plumber who specializes in installing radiant floor heating systems.
 The cost to install radiant floor heating is usually about $5 to $9 per square foot for installation, plus the cost of the boiler.
 The resulting system is ideal for heating a garage workshop: It warms the space without blowing wood chips and dust around as forced-air heating would, keeping your workspace clear of particles that might interfere with detail work.

-6. Consider a portable propane heater.
+6. Run a portable propane heater.

 Many houses are connected to natural gas lines, but garages often aren’t, and that leaves homeowners with fewer options for heating their garages.

 Electric heating is almost always a possibility, but in many regions electricity is pricey.
 Electric garage heaters also pull a lot of juice, which can cause circuits to overload and breakers to trip, particularly if you’re running a few tools at the same time.
 Also, relying on electric heat may require additional electrical circuits.
 For all of these reasons, using a propane heater for the garage may be a reasonably priced alternative.
-(For our recommended manufacturers and models, read our researched guide to the best propane heaters.)
+(For our recommended manufacturers and models, read our tested guide to the best propane heaters.)

 A standard, 20-pound propane tank can power a small propane heater.
 If that’s not enough heat, you can opt for a larger 500-gallon tank and have a plumber run a gas line to the garage to fuel a larger propane gas garage heater.
 Where venting isn’t possible, look for a vent-free propane heater that’s designed to burn cleanly and safely.